How will a no-deal Brexit affect my UK investments as an expat?

 When you invest for the long-term, short-term fluctuations are just part of process.

-They shouldn't sway your investment decisions.
+They shouldn't sway your investment management decisions.

 Sitting tight is far better than reacting irrationally.

 You'll never know when the market will be recover...

 And you could miss out on potential growth.